x64dbg/blog/_posts/25-09-2016-weekly-digest-5.md

 ## Improvements to the info box

 A friendly gentle(wo)man requested ([#1094](https://github.com/x64dbg/x64dbg/issues/1094)) a change to the info box.
 Basically the pointer values in the instruction were not resolved (so if the instruction contained `qword ptr ds:[rsp+30]` it would not show the value of `rsp+30`).
-Personally this is quite useless since you can easily follow addresses wherever you want but it has been added regardless.
+Personally I think this is quite useless since you can easily follow addresses wherever you want but it has been added regardless.
 It now shows both the context and the resolved address:

 ![infobox pointer](https://i.imgur.com/BB1WoyS.png)